 Please come to my office hours!
 Helping you with the material is the best part of my job!
-Normally I have 5 weekly office hours which I hold, but due to us being remote, I will be only holding 3 standing drop-in remote hours.
-I encourage you to instead make appointments for me to meet with you at a time that works for both of us!
-My office is in AS-124-A, but this semester I will hold my office hours in a Bb collaborate classroom.
-I will have a link for each of these posted in Bb.
+I have set weekly office hours which I hold and I encourage you to instead make appointments for me to meet with you at a time that works for both of us!
+My office is in Memorial Hall SU 124.
 Remember if none of these times work, send me an email and we can schedule another time to meet.
 I can also answer questions through email!
-This semester my office hours will be:

-Mondays: 3:00-4:00 Thursdays: 12:30-1:30 Fridays: 2:00-3:00 Or By Appointment!
+Mondays: 2:00-3:00 Wednesdays: 2:00-3:00 Fridays: 2:00-3:00 Or By Appointment!